mcejp/ascii-posts/posts/Ideas-for-a-SQL-replacement.md

 layout: post
 render_with_liquid: false
 date: 2024-01-05
-title: Ideas for a SQL replacement
+title: "Ideas for a SQL replacement"
 unlisted: true
 ---